 NOTE: The instructions below are for MEng Mechatronics Design applicants only.
 Students interested in our other MEng programs, or in our MEL, MASc, or PhD programs, should visit our Applications and Admissions information page, which will point you to the application instructions for each specific program.

-Applications for September 2017 are now open.
-The deadline for applications is March 1, 2017.
+Applications are now closed.
+Applications will re-open for September 2018 intake on October 1st, 2017.
+The deadline for applications is March 1, 2018.
 Please note that we do not offer a January intake.

 The MEng Mechatronics Design application process is going ‘paperless’: we no longer require that official paper documents be sent to the Program Office in support of an application.
 Instead, the Program Office will review scanned PDF versions of documents uploaded to the online application portal, and will only require official (paper) documents if an applicant is accepted.
 Successful applicants will receive a provisional admission offer with a deadline to submit official documents in order to receive an unconditional admission offer.
 No registration or start of program is allowed until the provisions are fulfilled and a new letter issued.

 The following documentation is required in support of an application to the Master of Engineering program at UBC:

 - Master of Engineering Program online application form and application fee.
 Payment by credit card (Mastercard or Visa) or debit card (CAD $100.00 domestic, CAD $162.00 international).

 - Three confidential reference reports.
 The online application form will ask for the contact information for the referees.
 The referee will be invited by email and will respond by email.
 Applicants can check the status of submission through their online application form account.
 References should be requested from individuals who are prepared to provide a report on your academic ability and qualifications.
 Personal references are not acceptable.